ericrogler/Green-Book/Z004a_Management_Scaling_Growth.md

 As for typical limits, I'd expect around 5-8 direct reports if overseeing people with different roles and 9-12 direct reports when overseeing people with similar, if not the same, roles.
 You *could* extend beyond the 14 person breakpoint (15 people minus you, the manager) for direct reports, but it would have to be in a role requiring minimal direct intervention with individual contributors and the manager barely doing any IC level work.

 You'll have two layers at this point:
-1. Managers (You)
+1. Manager(s) (You)
 2. Individual Contributors

 As there's only one true manager (and perhaps assistant managers if you hire them), your main duties are management and task delegation but you may do non-management duties as well to cover deficiencies, employees taking time off, and other similar reasons.
-There's few bottlenecks in communication and things are straightforward as everyone can fit into a single space without great difficulty.
-You're also not managing other managers yet; only employees/ICs.
+There's few bottlenecks in communication and things are straightforward.
+Everyone can fit into a single space without great difficulty and it's 1, maybe 2, managers directing employees/ICs.

 Some small businesses may purposely stay small and still be successful.
 These businesses may hire contractors to perform tasks rather than hiring more new employees and these contractors are applicable at any scale of business.
 Business growth depends on organizational structures, revenue streams, and expense management.